hjd1964/OnStep/src/addons/WiFi-Bluetooth/README.md

 Then pick "Tools->Boards->Generic 8266 Module" (for an ESP-01) or select your device from the list.

-Download the OnStepESPServer.zip file from GitHub.

-Unzip the folder inside and rename it to "OnStepESPServer".
-This can be on your desktop or in your ~/Documents/Arduino folder.
+This source code is inside your OnStep folder under the "src/WiFi-Bluetooth" subdirectory.

-Open the OnStepESPServer.ino file inside this folder.
+Open the WiFi-Bluetooth.ino file inside this folder.
 Check the "Config.h" file for information about serial port wiring and to configure before uploading.
 Once this is done upload to the ESP8266.

 Once the firmware is on the module simply connect the serial interface lines to OnStep's Serial1 port similar to how a Bluetooth module would be connected.